richard-cox/dashboard/docs/developer/PLUGINS.md

 ## Use Case: Dynamically loading a UI Plugin

-In the previous use case, the UI package we created was statically built into the UI - this works great for the developer use case where we want to be able to iterate, make changes and see those via hot-reload as we do with Rancher Dashbaord today.
+In the previous use case, the UI package we created was statically built into the UI - this works great for the developer use case where we want to be able to iterate, make changes and see those via hot-reload as we do with Rancher Dashboard today.

 This use case illustrates being able to build a UI plugin as a package and then be able to load that into the UI, dynamically at run-time.